INTRODUCTION TO SECONDARY SOURCES

 Appendix C of this manual provides guides to searching QCAT.

-Summon is a new library search tool (introduced in fall of 2010) that enables you to search across the library catalogue and many of the library's electronic resources from a single search box.
+Summon is a search tool that enables you to search across the library catalogue and many of the library's electronic resources from a single search box.
 With Summon, you can find and access library content – print and electronic books, single articles to entire e-journals, newspapers, theses, media and more.
 A word of caution: Summon's coverage of electronic materials owned or licensed by the library is not complete.
 There may be important content on your research topic that is not captured by Summon.
 It is strongly recommended that you conduct searches in other relevant legal databases in addition to Summon.

 JOURNAL INDEXES AND FULL-TEXT ARTICLES